Financial Controller, Group – United States

 Felicia began her career in DSV in 2017, when she became part of the Group Controlling department, which is responsible for overseeing the daily accounting operations in the DSV Group and the divisional managements.
 She had always been interested in working internationally, so when she was offered an opportunity in Group Controlling at DSV to do just this, she did not hesitate to take it.

 “I have always loved the idea of being part of an international workplace, where you get to experience different cultures and work with people from different backgrounds.
-By joining DSV, I feel that I have become part of a truly global organisation, and in many ways, this job has opened the door for me to the rest of the world,” Felicia shares.
+By joining DSV, I feel that I have become part of a truly global organization, and in many ways, this job has opened the door for me to the rest of the world,” Felicia shares.

 Felicia further accounts that one of her most memorable moments in DSV also took place in a cross-cultural setting: